salaxios/Sonar.js/README.md

 - Faces do not yet work, (entire face sheet shows up in a textbox for any actor or message whose designated face is on that sheet)

--Community plugin support is highly variable, many if not most do not work yet.
-(FOSSIL should theoretically work, VisuStella does not work yet)
+-Community plugin support is highly variable, many do not work yet.
+Some will load, others will break the game, many will not work as intended.(FOSSIL should theoretically work, VisuStella does not work yet, UltraMode7 Works).

 -Saving/Loading do not work yet